 Lakes and Islands

-Parts of the lake system at Royal Botanic Gardens Melbourne are remnants of a natural water system that pre-dates European settlement of Melbourne.
+Parts of the lake system at Melbourne Gardens are remnants of a natural water system that pre-dates European settlement of Melbourne.

 The lake system includes Central Lake, Fern Gully, Nymphaea Lily Lake, Ornamental Lake and the surrounding catchments.
 Ornamental Lake and Fern Gully are the remnants of a natural water system that pre-dated European settlement of Melbourne, and would have been a food source (particularly Short-finned eels) for local Aboriginal people.
 Today, the lake system provides habitat for an abundance of aquatic flora and fauna and is also an important part of the heritage landscape.